Kiama

 AreaSearch assessment positions Kiama ahead of most Australian regions for employment performance

-Kiama has a well-educated workforce with essential services sectors well represented.
+Kiama has a highly educated workforce with significant representation in essential services sectors.
 The unemployment rate was 2.2% as of June 2025, with an estimated employment growth of 1.2% over the past year.

-Conversely, agriculture, forestry & fishing shows lower representation at 1.0% compared to the regional average of 5.3%.
-Employment opportunities locally appear limited based on Census working population vs resident population data.
-Over the 12 months to June 2025, employment increased by 1.2%, while labour force grew by 0.8%, leading to a fall in unemployment rate by 0.4 percentage points.
-This contrasts with Rest of NSW where employment contracted by 0.1%, labour force grew by 0.3%, and unemployment rose by 0.4 percentage points.
-State-level data from Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with a state unemployment rate of 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kiama's employment mix suggests local growth of approximately 6.7%% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Over the 12 months to June 2025, employment increased by 1.2%, and labour force grew by 0.8%, causing a decrease in unemployment rate by 0.4 percentage points.
+This contrasted with Rest of NSW where employment contracted by 0.1%, labour force grew by 0.3%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Kiama.
+These projections, covering five and ten-year periods, indicate that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Kiama's employment mix suggests local growth of approximately 6.7%% over five years and 13.9% over ten years.

 Frequently Asked Questions - Employment